lithammer/NeavUI/README.md

 #### Raid frames:

 - Now using the built-in heal prediction from oUF (kind of like healcomm).
-- Healing indicators for all classes (I hope), as well as soulstone, focus magic and dark intent.
+- Healing indicators for all classes, as well as soulstone, focus magic and dark intent.
-- Healing indicators now have a "cooldown spiral" for duration.
+- Healing indicators have a "cooldown spiral" for duration.
-- Mouse-over indicator (darkening the color when hovering over a frame).
+- Mouse-over highlight (darkening the color when hovering over a frame).
 - Disabled smooth updates for healing classes (can be enabled via `oUF_NeavConfig.lua`).
 - Mana bars (enabled in `oUF_NeavConfig.lua`)